-Since dogs develop warts after contracting a virus from another dog, the only way to prevent them is to keep your dog from coming into contact with other dogs that have warts.
-This may happen at a dog park if someone brings a dog with warts to the environment.
+Since dogs develop warts after contracting CPV-1 from another dog, the only way to prevent them is to keep your dog from coming into contact with other dogs that have warts.
+This may happen at a dog park or groomer if someone brings a dog with warts to the environment.

-Canine papillomavirus can live in the environment, so you should wash any bedding, toys, and bowls shared by other dogs know to have warts.
+Canine papilloma virus can live in the environment for a long time, so you should wash any bedding, toys, and bowls shared by other dogs known to have warts.